-Studies with results in this format take a skeletal age (or one tooth stage) as their starting point and show means and standard deviations (SD) of chronological age for all individuals in the same skeletal (or tooth) stage collectively.
+Studies with results in this format take a skeletal age or one tooth stage as their starting point and show means and standard deviations (SD) of chronological age for all individuals in the same skeletal (or tooth) stage collectively (Table 6).
+We thus know the exact skeletal age or tooth stage age of each individual, but the chronological age for each individual is not specified.